 - Use these 16 cells as sample presentation slides, film shots, etc.

-- Organize non-stop your brainwritten material into chronological order for three minutes (3:00).
+- Organize non-stop your brain-written material in chronological order for three minutes (3:00).

-- Set a timer that is visible by all working on this project.
+- Set a timer that is visible to all working on this project.

 Step 4 – Brainstorm your Storyboard (Extroverted) (LEFT BRAIN)